 Homes along the southern edge of town bordering the state park.
 Direct trail access, golf course adjacency, a mix of older ranches and newer custom builds.

 Condo and townhome clusters near the two resort properties.
 Many are zoned for nightly rental and operate as vacation properties.
 Best entry point for investment buyers.
+Regulations and licensing requirements can change.
+Buyer to verify.

 The Main Street grid — tree-lined streets, turn-of-the-century homes, walkable to the bakery and coffee shop.
 Charming but inventory is thin and turnover is rare.
+Regulations and licensing requirements can change.
+Buyer to verify.

 Newer master-planned neighborhoods on the north side of town.
 Mix of single-family and townhomes.
 Good middle-tier entry for primary residents.